charlesLoder/hebrewTransliteration/src/about.md

 ##### The Author

 My name is Charles Loder, and I'm a web developer by trade and a Hebraist by training.
-I received an MA in Jewish Studies from Rutgers University and currently work at Classical Academic Press.
+I received an MA in Jewish Studies from Rutgers University and currently work as a frontend developer.
 JavaScript and Hebrew are my favorite languages to learn.

 <div class="dropdown-divider my-15"></div>